MD-11F-RR/Document-SwiftIO/DigitalOut.md

 ```
 import SwiftIO

+func main(){

     let outputPin0 = DigitalOut(.D0)
     //The most simple way of initiating a pin D0, with all other parameters set to default.

     let outputPin1 = DigitalOut(.D1, mode:.openDrain)
     //Initiate the pin D1 with the output mode openDrain

     let outputPin2 = DigitalOut(.D2, value:True)
     //Initiate the pin D2 with a High voltage output after initiation

     let outputPin3 = DigitalOut(.D3, mode:.openDrain, value:True)
     //Initiate the pin D3 with the openDrain mode and a High voltage output after initiation.

+}
 ```

 ## 2\.
 Change Output Mode